In this article we will provide you with a guide to 12 Disruptive Technology Examples for your perusal and advice.

-According to a report published by the McKinsey Global Institute, there are 12 technologies that can produce great disruption in our near future as they might transform the economy and our lives.
-McKinsey Global Institute report also offers quantitative data on how the outlined technologies can impact the economy, and what are the risks these will bring.
+According to a report published by the McKinsey Global Institute, there are 12 disruptive technologies that can produce great disruption in our near future as they might transform the economy and our lives.
+McKinsey Global Institute report also offers quantitative data on how the outlined technologies can impact the economy, and what the risks could be.
 Curiously, the concepts behind those technologies have been around for a long time.
 Here we outline a list of 12 of the most disruptive technologies:

 1. Mobile Internet

-Increasingly inexpensive and capable mobile computing devices and Internet connectivity is already bringing benefits to a wide spectrum of areas, as .
+Increasingly inexpensive, capable mobile computing devices and Internet connectivity are already beneficial to a wide spectrum of areas with their disruptive technology.
 One of these is the treatment of chronic diseases through remote health monitoring.
-Another one is the mobile banking platforms that are known to have produced already radical changes in some countries in Africa such as Uganda.
+Another is mobile banking platforms that are known to have already produced radical changes in Uganda and other African countries.

 2. Automation of knowledge work

 There will be more intelligent software systems that can perform knowledge work tasks.
-In an interview to McKinsey, Eric Schmidt, executive chairman of Google, refers to the radical changes these intelligent software systems will bring to us and the way we connect with the computer, looking at it through the brighter side:
+In an interview with McKinsey, Eric Schmidt, executive chairman of Google, refers to the radical changes these intelligent software systems will bring to us and the way we connect with the computer, viewing the brighter side:

 “So I think we’re going to go from the sort of command-and-control interfaces where you tell the computer like a dog, “Bark,” to a situation where the computer becomes much more of a friend.And, a friend in the sense that the computer says, “Well, we kind of know what you care about.”
 And again, you’ve given it permission to do this.
 And it says, “Well, maybe you should do this” or “Maybe you should do that.”